georgebullock/georgebullock/README.md

 The technical side of marketing inspired me to study design and web development.
 In mid-2015, I started teaching myself UX design, UI Design, HTML, CSS, and JavaScript after work.
 A few months later, I decided to become a frontend developer.

-To speed up my transition, I took a sabbatical for most of 2016 to study design and web technology full time.
+To speed up my transition, I took a sabbatical for most of 2016 to study design and web technology full-time.
 Besides teaching myself, I completed a full-time web development boot camp.
 In October, I started applying for frontend development jobs.
 A month later I landed my first frontend job at IBM iX.

 After ~5 years in frontend engineering, I made a lateral move into product management to focus my energy on aligning people and driving business outcomes.